 Abishur is a keynote speaker who regularly shares his vision and thoughts about geopolitics of technology with audiences all over the world.
 Abishur brings depth, knowledge and experience, connecting dots and presenting ideas that leave audiences stunned about what’s happening and what’s to come.

-To learn more about the different themes Abishur can speak on, click here.
+To learn more about the different themes Abishur can speak on, contact him here.

 As nations compete around AI, they are part of the biggest battle for global power since World War II.
 Except, this battle is not about land or resources.
 It is about data, defense and economy.
 And, ultimately, how these variables give a nation more control over the world.